Anteru/kyla/doc/source/index.rst

 The following terms are used throughout the documentation:

+Installation package
+  The installer base file, at least containing an installation database, and optionally containing several embedded source packages.

 Source package
   A compressed file containing content objects.
 Content objects may be split across multiple source packages.
+A source package can be *embedded*, in which case it is added to the installation package.

 Content object
   Opaque data associated with one or more files.
 This is the actual payload installed by the installer.
 A content object is identified by it's content, that is, its SHA512 hash.